Daily readings

 Thursday, May 21, 2026

 Saint Christopher Magallanes and Companions, Martyrs.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Christopher Magallanes and Companions, Martyrs